That-Dev-Girl-Sites/jhalabi.com/_posts/2017-01-22-taking-action-when-you-have-social-anxiety.md

 layout: post
 title: "Taking action when you have social anxiety"
 date: "2017-01-22"
+redirect_from: "/blog/taking-action-when-you-have-social-anxiety"
 categories:
   - life
+excerpt: I attended the Women’s March on January 21, 2017.
 ---

 I attended the Women’s March on January 21, 2017.
 This march that was the [largest inaugural protest in US history](https://www.politicususa.com/2017/01/21/womens-march-biggest-protest-history-estimated-2-4-million-march.html), with over 500,000 people in DC alone.